tomcarpenter/MethodsforDataScience/Module 4 Lab 1 - Reliability/Mod4_Lab1_-_Reliability.md

     ##  3rd Qu.:10.00   3rd Qu.: 9.167
     ##  Max.   :10.00   Max.   :10.000

-The question before us is whether these five adjectives reliably form a single index of anything, and if they do, whether that thing is sentiment.
+The immediate question before us is whether these five adjectives reliably form a single index of anything.

 The first task is to check the correlations among the items.
 To make the code easier, we can briefly drop the `id` variable.
 All of the commands